 Yes, all information about you will be kept confidential.
-The transcribed interviews will be stored confidentially (anonymised using ID numbers) in a password protected database on a secure server at Queen's University Belfast/ University of Birmingham.
+The transcribed interviews will be stored confidentially (anonymised using ID numbers) in a password protected database on a secure server at Queen's University Belfast/University of Birmingham.
 Identifiable information (consent forms) will be stored separately from other data (e.g. interviews).

-As part of the interview, you will be asked to provide your name.
-This information is known as "Personal data".
+Prior to the interview, you will be asked to provide some information in a survey that is known as "Personal data" (see above).
 Personal data will be stored in a separate database to other study data.
+Your name and email address will only be stored until they are used to provide you with a voucher.